 **We cannot accommodate 100% Gluten Free options on the tour, we will do our best if available.

 Are pets allowed on the tour?

-No, for the comfort of all of our guests and per Rhode Island regulations prohibiting animals in establishments serving food, we do not allow pets on our tours.
+No, we love our furry friends but for the comfort of all of our guests and per Rhode Island regulations prohibiting animals in establishments serving food, we do not allow pets on our tours.

 Are cameras allowed?

 Of course!
 We highly recommend you take photos to cherish the memories of your tour.
 In fact, please share them on Facebook /Twitter /Instagram with our hashtags, or email them to us so that we can share them too!